ahmedashraf17/Etl_Pipeline-/README.md

-# Etl_Pipeline
+# xml-to-csv-Pipeline

 Extracted data from xml

-Applied some sort of transformation to fit as a csv
+Applied some sort of transformation to fit as a CSV

-loaded it into the google cloud storage bucket
+loaded it into the Google Cloud storage bucket